ronanmccoy/Base-Eblast/README.md

 A basic html email template for e-blasts.

 **Sources**

-In no order of improtance or relevance.
+In no order of importance nor relevance, these are some of the resources I use/will use.
 - <https://www.campaignmonitor.com/dev-resources/guides/mobile/>
 - <https://templates.mailchimp.com/>, specifically the *Development* section.
 - <https://webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919>